LSEG-API-Samples/Article.EikonAPI.Python.InvestigatingEffectOfCompanyAnnouncementsOnSharePricesPostCOVID/README.md

 We use **Refinitiv's [Eikon Python Application Programming Interface (API)](https://developers.refinitiv.com/eikon-apis/eikon-data-api)** to access financial data.
-We can access it via the Python library "eikon" that can be installed simply by using $\textit{pip install}$.
+We can access it via the Python library "eikon" that can be installed simply by using pip install.

 ```python